nibzo1/Yahoo-Mail-No-Adds/README.md

 ### How to Use
 Extension can be used as is by cloning the repo and opening Chrome extensions settings, ticking the Developer mode check-box and using Load unpacked extension button to browse to the source directory.

-Alternative you can get the extension from [here](https://chrome.google.com/webstore/detail/yahoo-mail-no-adds/codpoiknlfkbnbhpgjfhhdogpaennagh)